 Dr. Roos has a strong background in international academic leadership, scholarship and entrepreneurship.
 He has worked in seven business schools and a non-profit organisation, in six countries.

 In January 2016 he joined Hult International Business School (including Ashridge) in a new role, Chief Strategy Officer.
 Four months later, he became the institution’s Chief Academic Officer responsible for all academic activities across this unique global business school with its two campuses in London, Ashridge north of London, as well as in prime locations in Boston, San Francisco, Shanghai and Dubai.
 His responsibilities includes developing and implementing an innovative research strategy across the combined Hult and Ashridge, academic governance and significant quality and accreditation work.
-So far, the latter has included a 6-years UK QAA review,10-years US review by NEASC, the annual review by KHDA in Dubai as well as a five-years AACSB re-accreditation of Ashridge in parallel to an initial AACSB accreditation of Hult.
+So far, the latter has included a 6-year UK QAA review, 10-year US review by NEASC, the annual review by KHDA in Dubai as well as a five-year AACSB re-accreditation of Ashridge in parallel to an initial AACSB accreditation of Hult.
+In March 2018, EFMD granted Hult an initial three-year EQUIS accreditation making the school the first “tripple crown” accredited business school in the US.
 Dr Roos is also involved in the exciting work to innovate Hult’s undergraduate, postgraduate, doctoral and executive programs.

 Following a PhD in International Business from the Stockholm School of Economics (SSE), Prof Roos started his career as a postdoctoral researcher in multinational management at the Wharton School, University of Pennsylvania.
 Upon returning to Europe, he became a faculty member of the Norwegian Business School (BI) in Oslo and later, a professor at the International Institute for Management Development (IMD) in Lausanne.
 His research mainly focused on how to measure intellectual capital in companies (sample article).